 Criminal Justice & Legal Degree Rankings

 Air Marshal

-Air marshals are law enforcement personnel that ride passenger airplanes to maintain safety against hostile acts.
+Air marshals are law enforcement personnel who ride passenger airplanes to maintain safety against hostile acts.
 Their job is to observe and act in an undercover fashion.
 The program was started under the Transportation Security Administration (TSA) under the Department of Homeland Security.
 The position requires a bachelor’s degree as well as rigorous training once an applicant is hired.
 These professionals earn an average of $50,000 annually.

 Blood Splatter Analyst

 This profession is a specialty within the forensic science field.
-These individuals use their expertise to analyze blood patterns to assists law enforcement with understanding crime scenes.
+These individuals use their expertise to analyze blood patterns to assist law enforcement with understanding crime scenes.
 These professionals work for a variety of criminal justice organizations and agencies.
 A bachelor’s degree is required.

+Criminal Justice & Legal Degree Rankings